-Quantity Method of Future Disposal

-(tons/yr) Quality Disposal/Use Permit # Method Problems

-640.2 3% solids removed Transported to 2012-STR-3055 - None
+Quantity Method of Future Disposal (tons/yr) Quality Disposal/Use Permit # Method Problems 640.2 wet 15.36 dry 3% solids removed from digesters, no metal excess Transported to another WWTP 2012-STR-3055 - None

-wet from digesters, no another WWTP

-15.36 dry metal excess

 The allocation policy for available sewer capacity in Union Bridge is first come, first served allocation procedure for Town water services, subject to specific provisions in annexation agreements.
 Costs for expansion of sewer capacity due to new development are the responsibility of the developer.
 The Town also charges a sewer benefit-assessment fee for every new unit.